wizo06/japanese/docs/Fundamentals/particles.md

     A very rough translation of this phrase in English can be

-    - "Once again this year, please be good to me"
-    - "Once again this year, I'm looking forward to working with you"
+    - "This year too, I hope you take good care of me"
+    - "This year too, I hope you look after me"

+    which can be used to greet anyone.
+The important point here is that we're using 「も」 to say "this year too".

     Let us remind ourselves that the particle 「は」:

     > implies that the comment of the new topic is **different** from the comment of the old topic

-    So, if we say 「今年は。。。」, we're implying that "this year is different from previous years".
-In other words, it implies that your relationship with that person in previous years was not a successful one.
+    So, if we say 「今年 ==は== 。。。」, we're implying that "this year (new comment) is different from previous years (old comments)".
+In other words, it implies that your relationship with that person in previous years was not a good one.
 It implies that the relationship in previous years was not pleasant for you.
-You're essentially saying, "This year, **as opposed to previous years**, I'll be looking forward to working with you".
+You're essentially saying, "This year, **as opposed to previous years**, I hope you take good care of me".

-    This is why the correct way of saying the phrase is 「今年**も**よろしくお願いします」 because you want to express "this year too".
+    This is why the correct way of saying the phrase is 「今年 ==も== よろしくお願いします」 because you want to express "this year too".

 To expand a little bit more on the **contrastive** property of the the particle 「は」, let's look at some examples: